Orange Wednesday – 1967

 IDENTITY

-The one book turned toward the audience on the stack closest the doctor (visible in only two quick shots) is Orange Wednesday by Leslie Thomas (fuck, was this one tough to decipher).
+The one book turned toward the audience on the stack closest the doctor (visible in only two quick shots) is Orange Wednesday by Leslie Thomas (dang, was this one tough to decipher).
 Fun fact: as a news writer, Thomas covered the trial of Adolf Eichmann for The Evening News.

 SYMBOLIC SIGNIFICANCE